FiveCrows/SIRsims/populaceGraphModel2/readme.txt

 ##################################
 modelingToolkit.py contains the classes necessary to construct an Environmental-PopulaceGraph model.
 The main class from modelingToolkit is the PopulaceGraph class.
-In order for a PopulaceGraph model to be constructed, it must be able to load a pickle file, aggregate.pkl, within the folder LeonCountyData.
+In order for a PopulaceGraph model to be constructed, it must be able to load pickle files, leon.pkl or slimmedLeon.pkl, within the folder LeonCountyData.
-This file has all the contact matrices, people, and environments organized for quick processing.
+Since these files are large, they are not, by default, members of leon.pkl This file has all the contact matrices, people, and environments organized for quick processing.

 In order to quickly load a set of default parameters for the model, the defaultParameters json can be used.